 A lipless crankbait is designed to be aerodynamic.
 They remove the lip to force them to dive deeper into the water column.
 This is what you want them to do.

-A crankbait with a lip prevents it from diving so it sits right beneath the surface and it’s why we call them “suspended crankbaits.”
+A crankbait with a lip prevents it from diving so it sits right beneath the surface and it’s why I call them “suspended crankbaits.”

 Most lipless crankbaits have a rattle and depending on the type of bb inside, you could have a high-pitched screeching sound or a low-pitched gurgling sound.
-Each has their time and place.
+Each has its time and place.

 All lipless crankbaits are also designed to imitate an injured fish.
 This is true in both color and presentation.
 Using a fluorocarbon leader can even enhance this.